Virginia440/Mod7_challenge/README.md

 ## License
- The code is made without a license, howber, the materials used for research are licensed.
+ The Code is freely made without a license, however, materials used for reserach are licensed.
 ---